-- Emergency bursaries are given to students who face an unanticipated financial emergency. - (2) Supplementary bursaries are disbursed once a year to help students demonstrating financial hardship through the last few months of Winter Session.
-Application deadline is January 15.
+- Emergency bursaries are given on an ongoing basis to full-time University students who face an unanticipated financial emergency.
+Emergency Bursaries cannot be used to cover debts with other University departments. - (2) Supplementary bursaries are disbursed once a year to full-time University students who have received maximum government student loans or do not have access to such funds.
+Forms are available on December 1 and the application deadline is January 15 at 13:30.